A Guide to Crowdfunding for Nonprofit Organizations

 For more ideas about how to use social media to inspire more people to give, read our blog post on fundraising ideas for social media.

-Unique ideas to promote your fundraiser offline
+4. Ways to promote your fundraiser offline

-If you’re looking to extend your reach beyond social media, there are numerous tactics to help your fundraiser gain more visibility offline.
+If you’re looking to extend your reach beyond social media, there are numerous tactics to help your crowdfunding fundraiser gain more visibility offline.
 Here are just a few tips on online fundraising without social media:

 • Text messages: Send text messages to contacts asking them to support your organization’s cause.
+If you have a personal connection with the people you are contacting, be sure to personalize the message for them.

 • Emails: This is a great option if you have a solid database of supporters who already receive emails from your organization.
 Our guide to different fundraising email templates can help out if you’re looking for new or different ways to ask for support.